-We require fees to be automatically withdrawn either weekly, bi-monthly, or monthly by checking or savings account or credit/debit card.
+We require fees to be automatically withdrawn.
+Payment can be set up with a checking or savings account or credit/debit card.
 Your payments will be processed on the Friday before the week of service.
 It is your responsibility to change your billing methods if your card expires.
-A full day of care will be \$47 for preschoolers, \$49 for toddlers, and \$51 for infants.
-Tuition will be charged for each tuition period, including holidays when the center is closed (New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+Tuition for the infant room is \$264 per week, Toddler room is \$236 per week and Preschool is \$225 per week.
+You will be charged for the following holidays when the center is closed (New Year's Day, Memorial Day, Independence Day, Labor Day, and Christmas.
 If the holiday falls on a Saturday, we will be closed on Friday.
 If the holiday falls on a Sunday, we will be closed on Monday.)
 Additional days that we will be closed include the day after Thanksgiving and Christmas Eve.
 The center will also close during severe weather if the public school is closed.
+We are also closed the first Friday of March and the first Friday of August for staff development.
+Families are charged regular rates for these days.
 Our rates are subject to increase annually depending on the amount needed to meet financial obligations and increase staff wages.